mendix/docs/content/en/docs/developerportal/operate/monitoring-application-health/_index.md

 Example message | Database has less than 5% free space.
 Warning Threshold | Database has less than 25% and more than 10% free space available.
 Critical Threshold | Database has less than 10% free space available.
 First actions to take | Check if there is a sudden increase or a slow increase over time.
-Resolve by either stopping a runaway process, removing old data, or upgrading cloud resource pack (e.g. ordering more storage).
+Resolve by either stopping a runaway process, removing old data, or upgrading the cloud resource pack (for example, by ordering more storage).

 Database Freeable Memory | |
 :---|:---|